vanilla-extracts/a-witchy-best-friend/awb.typ

 }

 = A Witchy Best Friend <a-witchy-best-friend>
-Ophelie nervously walks from the Nimoy’s University Boy Dorm to the Girl Dorm to meet Clara for their weekly \"Dumb film festival\" they started that 2 month into the first term to relieve the pressure of the intense work.
-As she walked towards her destination she wonders if Clara will accept her coming out, memories of growing up with her brings a weak smile on her face, she remembers fondly her childhood with Clara, and she’s lesbian, so that should work she thought.
+Ophelie was nervously walking toward the Girl's Dorm to meet Clara - her best friend - for their weekly "Dumb film festival" they started that 2 months into the first term to relax and relieve the pressure of the university.
+As she walked towards her destination she wondered if Clara will accept her coming out, memories of growing up with her brings a weak smile on her face, she remembered fondly her childhood with Clara, and she’s lesbian, So she think it should work.

 Finally, reaching the third floor where Clara’s room is she’s welcomed by a tight hug from her friend.